dylan0stewart/Graphs/projects/adventure/README.md

 ## Stretch Problems

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?
+'
+I would say a big part of the problem comes from not being able to implement both searches simultaneously.
+Only being able to do depth, then breadth, then back to depth, Rather than being able to simultaneously check all paths of all neighbors. really we're just using a 'Random Walk Search', rather than an approach like a "Minimum Spanning Tree" The Minimum Spanning Tree algorithm starts from a given node and finds all its reachable nodes and the set of relationships that connect the nodes together with the smallest possible weight.
+It traverses to the next unvisited node with the lowest weight from any visited node, avoiding cycles, which would cut out a lottttt of steps.
+Idoin't really understand it well enough to implement in time though.s

 My best path is 957 moves.
 Can you find a shorter path?